-I along with Richard McMinn, Graham Piggot and four others previously with NCI Lee-on-the-Solent, for whom I was the training officer, set up the Gosport station in 2008.
+I along with

+Richard McMinn,

+Graham Piggot

+and four

+others previously

+with Solent NCI

+for whom I was

+the training

+officer set up the

+Gosport station in 2008.
 We can therefore be considered founder members of the station.

-Richard had the bright idea and did the hard work liaising with the works manager at Fort Blockhouse supported by the then Trustees of the NCI.
+Richard had the bright idea and did the hard work liaising with the works manager at fort blockhouse supported by the then leader of the NCI.
 The station building was quite decrepit and we spent some months renovating the place.
 The furnishings were hand made by one of the four and equipment provided by a £500 loan from the NCI coffers and by the six of us chipping in with sealant, paint and nefarious acquisition of other materials.

-Richard took on overall management, Graham took on as treasurer and I as deputy organised training, writing the training manual and the initial constitution.
-Collectively we established a rapport with QHM and after some resistance on their part, Solent Coastguard.

-It was a long and sometimes difficult process, but we eventually gained strength in numbers and recognition.
+Richard took on overall management, Graham took on as treasurer and I as deputy organised training writing the training manual and the initial constitution.
+Collectively we established a rapport with QHM and after some resistance on their part Solent Coastguard.
+It was a long and sometimes difficult process but eventually gained strength in numbers and recognition

-If memory serves me right we received Declared Facility Status in 2009.

-On a personal note, I sometimes felt that the hard work we six put in to establish the station and set the foundation for the subsequent success was overlooked.
+If memory serves me right we qualified DFS in 2009.
+On a personal note I sometimes felt that the hard work we six put in to establish the station and set the foundation for the subsequent success was overlooked.

 My recollections by Caroline Hildrew.
-Joined 2011 - Currently DSM Admin, past Training Officer

-In April 2011, I attended the Wickham Twinning Association AGM to which a guest speaker had been invited.
-He introduced himself as Peter Buckley of National Coastwatch Gosport.
-This was an organisation I had never heard of but hearing his talk and seeing the photos of the station and from the station, I was fascinated and asked if they needed a new volunteer.
+Joined 2011 - Currently DSM Admin, past Training Officer heard of but hearing his talk and seeing the photos of the station and from the station, I was fascinated and asked if they needed a new volunteer.
 At the time Peter said he thought they had their full quota but called me a day or so later inviting me to the next monthly meeting.

-The meetings in those days were held in the Coastguard station next to the hovercraft slipway in Lee-on-the-Solent.
+The meetings in those days were held in the Coastguard station next to the hovercraft slipway in Lee on Solent.
 During the meeting I was, quite unexpectedly, introduced as a new volunteer and asked to introduce myself.
 I had to admit that, apart from dinghy sailing when younger, I had no previous experience to offer.
 At this point I was still working full time and had not even visited the station!
 I was delighted to increase the number of female watch keepers by 50%!